Skip to main content

 • A stock-status label of “Out Of Stock” is cosmetic text; a product can carry that label while still holding quantity, or hold zero quantity with a different label.
 The card trusts the quantity.

-Cross-connector note: if you also list on a marketplace, a zero in OpenCart that is not mirrored on the marketplace shows up as a divergence on OpenCart Inventory vs Marketplace Listings.
+Why our number may legitimately differ from the OpenCart admin: Cross-connector note: if you also list on a marketplace, a zero in OpenCart that is not mirrored on the marketplace shows up as a divergence on OpenCart Inventory vs Marketplace Listings.
 That is the moment a marketplace can oversell stock OpenCart already knows is gone.

 Known limitations / merchant FAQs